chahal7088/Training/OSI.md

     -   The lowest layer of the OSI model.
     -   Responsible for the physical connection between devices.
     -   Transmits individual bits from one node to the next.

-   #  MAC ADDRESS

-   -   Media Access control Address, Physical and hardware gets to know. network adapter can be digested.
-Mac address unique, permanent address. can not be changed .
-Mac address 48 bit mac address divided into 6 parts. each part has 8 bit (1 byte ).